Train-travel booking guide

 Photo: Daniel Elkan

 Booking a train journey from the UK to the Alps isn’t as simple as booking a flight.
-Rail operators across the UK and mainland Europe have made a dog’s dinner of integrating their booking systems.
+Rail operators across the UK and mainland Europe have made a minor dog’s dinner of integrating their booking systems.

-What’s key is that you don’t treat the journey options or prices you find online as gospel.
 Most rail-booking websites have access to the same underlying tickets and prices.
 However, the algorithms they use may not find the optimal options and fares available to you.
 It’s therefore worth checking more than one source.

 For journeys involving two or more trains, there might be more suitable schedules that algorithms won’t generate.
 In some cases, bookable train journeys don't show up online or are marked as 'not available'.
 It’s ridiculous, and the more travellers know this, the better.